yodrew/darkroomretreat/manuscript/make.md

 &nbsp;

-The ideas in this book can bring relief and hope.
-But 99% of their value lies in applying them.
+Just the ideas in this book can bring relief and hope.
+But 99% of their value lies in their application.
 This requires a darkroom.
-Since darkrooms are uncommon, these last 4 chapters explain how to build them inside existing buildings yourself.
-The chapters includes detailed plans and instructions for components: vents, silencers, seals, blinds, and kitchen and bathroom fixtures.
-Designs are low-cost and work off-grid.
+Since darkrooms are uncommon, these last four chapters explain how to build darkrooms inside existing buildings.

+This chapter provides basic information that applies to all components of a darkroom.
+The next three chapters provide blueprints and instructions for components related to three elements: air, darkness, water.
+They are vents, silencers, seals, blinds, and kitchen and bathroom fixtures.
+Designs are low-cost, low-tech, and work off-grid.

-A darkroom is normal, not exceptional.
-It a real thing you see and touch, make, use, and show others.
+A darkroom is a real thing you see and touch, make, use, and offer others.
 It is not a metaphor.
-It takes knowledge, imagination, design, measurement, plans, materials, construction, testing, and improvement.
+It takes a knowledge, imagination, design, measurement, plans, materials, craftsmanship, construction, testing, and improvement.
+Not too much, but a reasonable degree.

 These are normal human activities everyone can do to some degree and get help with the rest.
-You can walk down stairs without falling, hit a plate when you aim food at it, cognize sentences, tell light from dark, and feel a breeze.
-So you are mechanically sufficient to begin.
+If you can walk down stairs without falling, hit a plate when you aim food at it, hold a pencil, cognize sentences, tell light from dark, and feel a breeze, you are mechanically sufficient to begin.
 As Jack Nuckols, an engineer and my grand-elder, once told me when my time came, "Become a craftsman."
-Perhaps your time has come.
+Consider your time has come.

-I suggest you read the prose introductions to each section now and save the lists of instructions for when it comes time to build.
-The instructions make dense reading.
-Eventually, I'll replace them with graphical assembly instructions like IKEA's.
+I suggest that, your first time through these chapters, you read everything in this one but just the prose parts of the last three.
+Save the lists of instructions for when it comes time to build.
+They make dense reading.
+Eventually, they'll be replaced with graphical assembly instructions like IKEA's.
 For now, slog through with me.

-All components refer to the following basic instruction sections: the **metric system**, **tools**, **plans**, and **fabrication**.
+All components rely on the basic instructions in the following sections: **metric**, **tools**, **plans**, and **fabrication**.
 Each component has special instructions and design constraints in its own section in later chapters:

 [____7&nbsp; air____](#air)
 [____8&nbsp; darkness____](#darkness)
 [____9&nbsp; water____](#water)

 After improvising darkness to sleep in [____*tonight*____](#tonight), the [____*instant sleeping mask*____](#instant) probably comes next.
 Thus initiated, you can begin your training as a darkroom-building ninja.
-You will become invisible to everyone and, uh, you won't be able to see anything, either.
+You will become invisible to everyone.
+And you won't be able to see anything, either.
+Haha.

 If you need more specific advice for darkening your space, I provide [____*design consultation*____](#services).
+Yes, guiding people by word and picture on a chat application toward a completed darkroom and successful retreat actually works, and I have done it.
 Likewise, feel free to use these [____*open-source*____](#open-source) designs and my consultation to darken other people's spaces as a service for money.
-See [____*license*____](#license).
+See [____*license*____](#license) for my liberal terms.

 ## metric {#metric}

 I give all measurements in metric, mostly millimeters.
 Are you used to inches, pounds, and gallons?
 Get a handle on the brain-descrambling metric system in a split-minute:

-1. understand you will simply be counting to 10 and multiplying by 10 as normal, not wrestling with fractions and multiple conversion factors
+1. understand that, with metric, you will simply be counting to 10 and multiplying by 10 like normal.
+You will not, thank god, be wrestling with fractions and multiple conversion factors as in the imperial system.
     - basic metric conversions:
         - length: 1m=100cm=1000mm (meter, centimeter, millimeter)
         - volume: 1L=10dL=1000mL (liter, deciliter, milliliter)
         - mass: 1kg=10hg=1000g (kilogram, hectagram, gram.
 Mass is like weight.
-But it uses a balance, not a spring scale, so it does not depend on Earth's gravity.)
+But it uses a balance, not a spring scale, so it does not depend on Earth's gravity.
+Build a darkroom in space!)
     - cool intra-conversions:
         - 1L=10cm x 10cm x 10cm (1000cm^3^)
         - 1L water=1kg
         - thus, 1mL water=1cm^3^=1g
 		- brilliant! simple! humane!
-2. use these imperial _near_-equivalents to practice the metric system, visualize my descriptions, and make estimations.
+2. use these imperial near-equivalents to practice the metric system, visualize my descriptions, and make estimations.
 Not for precise conversions or large quantities. (*My favorites):
     - length
 		- *25mm = 1" (inch)
 		- *100mm = 4"